 SECTION 3: BACKGROUND INFORMATION

-Concord University is a public, career-focused liberal arts institution located in rural southern West Virginia.
+3.1 Concord University is a public, comprehensive regional institution located in rural southern West Virginia.
 Since 1872, Concord has offered quality educational programs to one of the poorest regions of the country.

 With an enrollment of approximately 1,400 undergraduates and 360 graduate students, Concord has experienced an enrollment decline over the past decade due in part to decline in the high school population, college-going rate, and numerous decreases in state funding for higher education.
 The region and state face dire economics due largely to the demise of coal production and its ancillary industries, such as the railroad.